 "The artistic intent (of the Kelpies) is built around a contemporary sculptural monument.
 Water-borne, towering gateways into The Helix, the Forth & Clyde canal and Scotland, translating the legacy of the area into proud equine guardians."

 "It was a great weekend - an awful lot was achieved.
 Both myself and my volunteer officer were made to feel so welcome and part of the group.
 It’s fantastic to be involved in a project where the community takes the ownership of their local area so seriously."

-Will Ferguson–Smith from BTCV on restoration of Celtic Circle
+Will Ferguson–Smith, BTCV, on restoration of Celtic Circle

 Every 10 miles cycled saves 2kg of carbon dioxide - it keeps you fit and saves you more than £1 per mile.

 Did you know?
-The Helix is promoting health!
-Spend time in the fresh air and you will feel the benefit.
-The new paths at Helix South are the ideal place to start.
+The Helix is promoting health.
+Spend time outdoors and feel the benefit.
+Start by exploring our extensive network of paths in Helix South.

 Did you know?
 The Forth & Clyde Canal is one of Scotland's most important inland waterways.
-Originally built in the 18th century it re-opened in 2002 after the largest canal refurbishment project ever undertaken in the UK.
-You can now cross Scotland from east to west along the 35 miles of fully navigable waterway.
+Originally built in the 18th century it re-opened in 2002 after the UK's largest-ever canal refurbishment project.
+You can now cross Scotland from east to west along 35 miles of fully navigable waterway.